Multivariate Extremes Over a Random Number of Observations: Inferring the Pickands function

-The simulation and estimation steps are repeated $1000$ times and an approximation of the MISE is computed.
-We repeat the experiment for different values of the model parameters and different sample sizes.
-In particular, for the Student-$t$ distribution we consider, for the degrees of freedom $\upsilon=1$ and $15$, equally spaced values of $\rho$ in $[-0.99,0.99]$.
-With these parameters' values the extremal coefficient $\theta$ (related to the extremal-$t$ copula) takes values $[1,2]$, where the lower and upper bounds represent the cases of complete dependence and independence.
-We also consider the same values of $\alpha$ as in the previous experiment and the sample sizes $n=50,100$.

-Figure \ref{fig:mise_gpwm_extt_n50} displays the results obtained with the GPWM-based estimators for the sample size $n=50$.
-Although in this experiment we consider synthetic data from a more complicated model than that of the previous experiment, and notwithstanding that the data only come approximately from the distribution $Q$, the results summarised by ISB, IV and MISE are very similar in both experiments.
-Due to this, here we do not comment on the results for each individual estimator.
-This finding is a good outcome indicating that our proposed composite-estimator provides a good performance overall.
+Although in this experiment we consider synthetic data that only approximately come from the distribution $Q$, the results summarised by ISB, IV and MISE highlight the robustness of our method to model misspecification (for only approximately max-stable data).
 In particular, our composite-estimator displays a moderate distortion, despite that the uniform consistency guarantee of Theorem \ref{theo:conv_estimators} does not directly extend to the present setting.
-Similar conclusions are obtained with sample size $n=100$ and in this case the results are reported in the supplementary material.
+Similar conclusions are obtained with sample size $n=100$ (available in the supplementary material).